- What is CO-OP education?

 - We maintain regular contacts with more than 4000 active private- and public-sector employers (in town and out) throughout the year, so our placement rate is 98%.

-Jobs are available in different sectors of the economy, including private businesses, federal and municipal governments, educational institutions, crown corporations, high-tech employers, etc. For a list of potential employers, visit our Web site at www.coop.uOttawa and check under each program.
+Jobs are available in different sectors of the economy, including private businesses, federal and municipal governments, educational institutions, crown corporations, high-tech employers, etc. For a list of potential employers, check under each program on this site.

 They're excellent.
 More than half of our students land a job even before completing their studies!
 And after graduation, most CO-OP students say it's easier to find a full-time job because of the skills and experience they've acquired.